CMC-AstroPi/Report/README.md

 ## Warning

-To be able to execute the code you need to have the images and arrange all the files in a single folder.
+To execute the code you need to have the images and arrange all the files in a single folder.

 ## Conclusion

-In conclusion, based on the data returned, we can say that there is a correlation between the intensity of the earth's magnetic field and the formation of low clouds.
+In conclusion, based on the data returned, we can say that there is a correlation between the intensity of the Earth's magnetic field and the formation of low clouds.

 For more information see the [document]().